63rabbits/YubitenReader/README.md

 - Vibration
-Vibrates when the designated Braille is touched.
+Vibrates when the designated Braille dots is touched.
 This function allows the visually impaired to confirm the touch position.

   | # | properties | description | default |
   | :-: | :--- | :--- | :--- |